ramanodgers/beliefpropagation/README.md

 # beliefpropagation
-A subset of work investigating belief propagation decoders for classical codeword, classical syndrome, quantum syndrome, and neural quantum syndrome contexts.
+A snapshot of work investigating belief propagation decoders for classical codeword, classical syndrome, quantum syndrome, and neural quantum syndrome contexts.
 Much of the background work was done before the github repository.
-Additionally, protected IP is not visible.
+Additionally, later work using protected IP is not visible.

 ## demo
 A demonstration of various decoders is hosted on huggingface: [here](https://huggingface.co/spaces/ramanodgers/BeliefPropagationDemo).
 The source files are also stored in the demo subfolder in this github repo.